Lonero-Team/Decentralized-Internet/README.md

 ![npm](https://img.shields.io/npm/dt/decentralized-internet?label=NPM%20Downloads) [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2FLonero-Team%2FDecentralized-Internet.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2FLonero-Team%2FDecentralized-Internet?ref=badge_shield)
 | ![Crates.io](https://img.shields.io/crates/d/decentralized-internet?label=crates.io%20Downloads) | [![Discord](https://img.shields.io/discord/639489591664967700)](https://discord.gg/buTafPc) | [![Gitter](https://img.shields.io/gitter/room/Decentralized-Internet/community)](https://gitter.im/Decentralized-Internet/community?source=orgpage) | [![Read the Docs](https://img.shields.io/readthedocs/lonero)](https://lonero.readthedocs.io/en/latest/)

-This project was created in order to support a new internet.
-One that is more open, free, and censorship-resistant in comparison to the old internet.
-An internet that eventually wouldn't need to rely on telecom towers, an outdated grid, or all these other "old school" forms of tech.
-We believe P2P compatibility is an important part of the future of the net.
-Grid Computing also plays a role in having a better means of transferring information in a speedy, more cost-efficient and reliable manner.

 The NPM library is a collection of the following repos made for the purpose of building decentralized web projects:

 [lotion](https://github.com/nomic-io/lotion) | [bitcoin-peg](https://www.npmjs.com/package/bitcoin-peg) | [clusterpost](https://github.com/juanprietob/clusterpost) | [gridbee-framework](https://github.com/BME-IK/gridbee-framework) | [Reinvent-the-Internet](https://github.com/Mentors4EDU/Reinvent-the-Internet)